A wolf ready to battle for alpha dominance. A fae bearing inexplicable wolf-sign. A vile alpha wolf who wants Natalie’s futurist gifts all to himself.

 And now, here’s an excerpt from SAPPHIRE FLAME!

-“No. But what will the pack do if Kryder decides you’ve pushed him too far?
-He’ll kill you and get away with it.”
+Ryan nodded, his features tight.
+“Yup, safe.
+Relieved to the point of tears.
+But what will the pack do if Kryder decides you’ve pushed him too far this time?
+He’ll kill you and do what he likes with everyone else.”

 Grant crossed his arms over his chest uncertain if what he felt was rage or frustration.
 Both, he decided.
 Equal measures.